MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

   `[link](#the-text-of-the-H2-section-separated-by-hyphens)`
   `[Create cache](#create-cache)`

-- To link to an anchor in another article in the same subdirectory:
+- To link to an anchor in another article in the same directory:

   `[link text](article-name.md#anchor-name)`
   `[Configure your profile](media-services-create-account.md#configure-your-profile)`

-- To link to an anchor in another service subdirectory:
+- To link to an anchor in another directory:

   `[link text](../directory/article-name.md#anchor-name)`
   `[Configure your profile](../directory/media-services-create-account.md#configure-your-profile)`